cpjobling/eg-259-vm/README.md

 The EG-259 VM has the following features:

 - Ubuntu 12.04.1 LTS (Precise Pangolin) server (32 bit) with RVM and Ruby 1.9.3 packaged as a Vagrant base box
-- A Puppet provisioning script which automatically installs a LAMP stack consisting of the Apache 2 Web server, PHP Version 5, MySQL
+- A Puppet provisioning script which automatically installs a LAMP stack consisting of the Apache 2 Web server, PHP Version 5 and MySQL
 - phpMyAdmin is included for web-based administration of the MySQL database

 ## Getting Started